Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis: Constraints

 \subsubsection{Direct Detection}

 Due to the pNG-nature of the DM state~$\chi$, the scattering process $\chi f \to \chi f$ is absent at classical level in the limit of zero momentum transfer.
-This is a consequence of a cancellation between the $t$-channel scattering amplitudes with neutral-scalar exchange corresponding to the Feynman diagrams shown on the left-hand side of \cref{fig:dddiags}.
-As a result, the scattering rate at DM direct-detection experiments is strongly suppressed.
+This is a consequence of a cancellation between the $t$-channel scattering amplitudes with neutral-scalar exchange corresponding to the Feynman diagrams shown on the left-hand side of \cref{fig:dddiags}. \TB{This cancellation becomes manifest by expressing the $H_i \chi \chi$ couplings as shown on the right-hand side of \cref{eq:chichihcpl} and exploiting the orthogonality of the scalar mixing matrix~$R$.} As a result, the scattering rate at DM direct-detection experiments is strongly suppressed.
 However, the cancellation mechanism does not hold at the quantum level since the global $U(1)$ symmetry is softly broken in order to give a finite mass to~$\chi$, see the term proportional to $m_\chi^2$ in the scalar potential shown in \cref{eq:scapot}.
 The potentially numerically important contributions arise at one-loop level from diagrams in which $\chi$ appears as virtual particle either in the scalar trilinear vertex or in the $t$-channel propagator, see the two diagrams on the right-and side of \cref{fig:dddiags}.
 Box contributions where two Higgs bosons are exchanged between the DM state $\chi$ and the fermion line are highly suppressed by additional factors of first- and second-generation quark Yukawa couplings and are therefore neglected here, see also the discussions in \citeres{Azevedo:2018exj, Glaus:2020ihj,Biekotter:2022bxp}.

 In order to confront the model with experimental limits from DM direct-detection experiments, we computed the scattering amplitude for the process $\chi f \to \chi f$, where the fermion $f$ can be either an up-type quark $u$ or a down-type quark $d$, at the one-loop level in the limit of vanishing momentum-transfer.\footnote{The contributions from finite-velocity effects are several orders smaller than the quantum corrections assuming cold, i.e.~non-relativistic, DM~\cite{Azevedo:2018exj}.
 Thus, they are not taken into account here.} Under the presence of CP-violation, we have to consider also spin- and momentum-dependent operators in the non-relativistic effective theory that describes the DM-nucleon scattering.
 In the UV theory, the loop diagrams shown in \cref{fig:dddiags} generate four dimension-6 operators